pierremtb/pierremtb/README.md

 ### Hi there 👋

-Welcome to my GitHub!
-It's a place of experimentation which had a lot to do with my passion for programming and tech.

-I am currently a Systems Engineer at @VehicleMind, a Montreal-based startup on a mission to disrupt the way we think about car maintenance.
+I am currently a Junior Hardware Engineer at Algolux, a Montreal-based company focused on robust perception in all conditions for autonomous vehicles or ADAS systems.

-With degrees in Mechanical Engineering from France (my home country) and Canada, I'm working hard to reach a point of cross-functional understanding of products, with the ultimate goal of launching some.
+With degrees in Mechanical Engineering from France (my home country) and Canada plus a huge interest for software and cool tech, I'm working hard to reach a point of cross-functional understanding of products, with the ultimate goal of launching some.
 Computationally curious, and it’s not up for debate.

+Please drop me a line: meet at pierre dot coffee

 ## YouTube videos [c/pierrejacquierfr](https://www.youtube.com/c/pierrejacquierfr) 📹
 - [Controlling your Electric Kettle [Zero to Product!
 Ep 1]](https://www.youtube.com/watch?v=Byyu8vOiqNM)